AakashH2006/GateZero/website-2-defense.md

 Website 2 can require cryptographic proof that the device possesses the private key associated with the registered credential.

 This prevents a stolen session identifier from being sufficient by itself to access Website 2.

+### Cryptographic Challenge Freshness

+Every cryptographic device-authentication request must use a fresh, unpredictable, server-generated nonce.

+The device signs the challenge using its private key.

+Website 2 verifies the signature using the registered public credential.

+A previously generated signature or proof cannot be reused for another authentication request.

 ---